Neargye/magic_enum/doc/limitations.md

 * Visual Studio's Intellisense may have some problems analyzing magic_enum.

-* Enums in templates may not work incorrectly (especially on Сlang).
+* Enums in templates may not work correctly (especially on Сlang).
   See [#164](https://github.com/Neargye/magic_enum/issues/164), [#65](https://github.com/Neargye/magic_enum/issues/65)